APTrust/dart-runner/server/README.md

 We decided to go with the simplest and most reliable technologies available, where are a basic web server and whichever browser the user prefers.

+## Separation of Policy and Implementation

+At this point, the DART UI is essentially a policy editor.
+Its job is to help the user construct a valid description of a job: what is to be packaged, what BagIt profile to use, what metadata to add, and where to send it.
+Once that description is created, DART serializes it to JSON and passes it off to DART Runner to do the work.
+DART Runner is the worker that implements the policy.

+DART Runner has been in use for several years.
+We created it to run unattended jobs on servers that had no graphics or windowing system, only a command line.
+The traditional use case was that a user would create a workflow interactively in DART, then export that workflow to JSON.
+They would then create a CSV file listing directories to bag up, and they'd tell DART Runner to run everything in the CSV file through the workflow described by the JSON file.

+This has worked well in practice for the few people using it.
+Some users have kicked off bag-and-upload jobs of dozens of terabytes that take weeks to run.
+It all runs unattended leaving the user is free to work on other things.

+While we were maintaining DART 2, we effectively had one policy editor (the DART GUI) and two full implementations of the worker.
+The DART 2 implementation was written in JavaScript and DART Runner was written in Go.
+The two worked equally well for bags up to a few gigabytes, but DART Runner worked better for larger bags, particularly in the upload phase, where DART 2 would often stall.

+DART 3 brings us down to one policy editor and one implementor, all written in the same language.

 ## Security Notes

 Because DART 3 exposes the local file system in the browser, it listens only on 127.0.0.1, which means it will not accept outside connections.